MRAAGH/AAGRINDER/README.md

 ![aagrinder](https://img.ourl.ca/Screenshot_2018-09-30%20AAGRINDER%283%29.png "AAGRINDER")

 # How can I play?
+First wait for the game to be playable (check back in a month).

-You need to know a link to an aagrinder server.
+Then you need to know a link to an aagrinder server.
+I plan to set up a public server at some point, and you'll be able to find the link right here, in this paragraph.

 You just enter this link into your browser and start playing!
 It is that simple! :D

-# How to find a server?
-I don't have a public server, and I don't know of any other servers.
-I will probably set one up in the future.
-Right now, I suggest waiting.
-Check back in a few months to see if this readme has changed.

 # How to run a server?
 You need a mysql database running, for storing account data.